softbrix/shatabang/README.md

 # Docker image
 I've added a docker image to package the application with all the necessary dependencies in one single container.
+This docker image is based on a base image including opencv and all the other necessary tools listed above.
+The base image is called shatabang-base and can be found here https://cloud.docker.com/repository/docker/softbrix/shatabang-base/

 The docker image is built with the following command:

 `` docker build . -t softbrix/shatabang ``